SightPlusPlus/SightPlusPlus-App/README.md

 - You need to install the Flutter SDK.
 You can do it from here: https://flutter.dev/docs/get-started/install.
 - Now you need to set up an editor.
 We recommend using Android Studio, but it’s up to you.
 - You need to install the Flutter and Dart plugins.
+- Get the dependencies.
 Now everything should work
 - If you need to create a new APK, just type in the terminal (make sure you are in the root folder) flutter build apk.

 ## Future work